 In this process, we confronted the disciplinary barriers that separate the images from their related texts, which are often housed in different collections and annotated and catalogued by professionals from diverse fields.
 For example, in the Museo Nacional de Colombia (National Museum of Colombia), watercolours and loose plates can be found in the art collection, while engravings included in travel books are in custody of the history collection.
 This is a problem that repeats in most of the repositories visited; different visual materials receive different treatments: when they are in books, the images are ignored, and when the images are exhibited, the books, newspapers, and magazines they come from are ignored.
 This creates a series of problems in dealing with search strategies through queries and keywords, which adds up to the problem of the myriad of classification systems and keywords when searching through archives in, say, France, the United States, England, or Germany.
 In addition, in the collection we also included a number of popular reappropriations of the Carguero image that are not held in repositories; we added photographs directly to the collection.

-The use of sources from digital and physical archives along with fortuitous findings, we intend to show, develops the potential of the inquiry possibilities derived by the good neighbour principle (;;).
+The use of sources from digital and physical archives along with fortuitous findings, we intend to show the developing potential of the inquiry possibilities derived by the good neighbour principle (;;).
 This principle, which initially guided the creation of the collection by establishing meaningful relationships between its individual elements, has also been crucial for the annotation of metadata —or, more aptly, as Johanna Drucker suggests, “capta” ().
 We constructed such metadata/capta based on hermeneutic categories arising from the emerging relationships between the elements of the collection and the abductive insight of the researchers.
 Additionally, the tool we propose in this paper will enable the exploration of such metadata, facilitating the emergence of unexplored connections among the elements and allowing for a richer and more complex understanding of the collection.
 In this way, the circle between the particular and the general, as formulated by Warburg and analogous to the hermeneutic circle, will create a heuristic tool that suggests new ways of relating the researcher to the elements of the collection.
 For this reason, we find it crucial to emphasise the hermeneutic nature of the process used to annotate our collection and establish the relationships between its elements.
 This process arises from the acknowledgment of the observer's situated and inherently biassed perspective when engaging with the collection's components.
 We describe our set of images as a hermeneutic collection, explicitly recognizing that the act of collecting is performed by subjects who interrogate the distance and proximity to the objects, and is, therefore, inherently interpretative.